-PE S117 Introduction to Ice Climbing I credit (.5+2)
+PE S117 Introduction to Ice Climbing I credit (.5+2) or 2 credits (.5+3)

 An introduction to the basics of top rope ice climbing.
 Covers risk assessment, hazard evaluation, equipment, ice climbing techniques, knots, belaying, rappelling and top rope anchors.
 Outings are a required component of the course.
 Students must be in excellent physical condition, and will be required to sign a risk release form and provide their medical history.
 Graded Pass/Fail.